kxkyll/MobilePlatformSecurity/SecureMessage/README.md

 Kati Kyllönen 011539913
 Assignment 4 - Android Key Store

+The application work in one Activity called MyMessage
+ - it has two editable textfields and two buttons and a text field for printing results of operations
+ - first text field is for entering a message and pressing the sign button - this signs the message
+ - second text field is for verifying if some message is signed
+ - the results of the operations signed / verified or not verified are printed to the text field

+ Implementation has possibly unnecessarily lot of global variables... and it saves the signature and prints it out to the screen ;)

 "Benefits of a hardware-backed Android Key Store implementation.
 What are the benefits for a 3rd party application developer?
 How would your answer change if you consider the software-based implemention."